guillaumefalvet/task-management-app-nestjs/README.md

 - User registration and login.
 - JSON Web Tokens (JWT) for user sessions.
 - RESTful API with Swagger documentation.
+- WebSocket API with AsyncAPI documentation.
+- Database migrations to manage changes to your database schema over time.
+You can create, run, and revert migrations.
+- Database seeding to populate initial data.
 - Minimalistic and easy-to-understand codebase, perfect for learning.

 ### Setup